 What’s all the fuss about Multi-generational holidays?
 Skiers have been doing it for decades!

 It would seem that other sectors of the holiday business are starting to see a trend of multi-generational holidays in their sectors too.
-Thomas Cook, (who don’t package ski holidays) recently published its report on holiday buying habits.
+Thomas Cook, published a report on holiday buying habits.
 Thomas Cook announced holidaying with kids, parents and grandparents, was becoming more the norm.
-Well, that’s been happening in the ski sector for years!
+Well, that’s been happening in the ski sector for years

 There is nothing like a ski holiday to glue a family together.